NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-06-Printing-A-Star-Wars-MODT-in-Terminal-With-Bash.md

   image: "/assets/images/starshell.png"
   og_image: "/assets/images/starshell.png"
 ---

-Through telnet we are able to watch a 17 minute [ASCII animation of Star Wars IV.](https://www.asciimation.co.nz/)
+You may remember being able to watch a 17 minute [ASCII animation of Star Wars IV](https://www.asciimation.co.nz/) in terminal, from ~15 years ago (I remember watching it on my primary school's library computers).

-We can watch by typing into our terminal:
+Well over a decade later we can watch it by typing into our terminal:
 ~~~shell
 $ telnet towel.blinkenlights.nl
 ~~~